oEliteo/MiniDebug/README.md

 -A simple display in the top right with a dynamically sized vertical box based on the elements contained within.
 Elements within currently are:
 -Hornet's Position in the current scene X and Y values rounded to the second decimal place.
 -The currently loaded scene's name.

+(Custom Configuration soon™) Controls:
+Toggle Visibility: F2